id-tarzanych/countries/README.txt

 Name: Northern Ireland / ISO Alpha-2 Code: XD / Continent: Europe
 - Optionally add others: ISO Alpha-3 Code: XDA, etc

+All default lists will hide the UK and show the other countries.

 Example two: Custom lists with England, Scotland, Wales, Nth Ireland but no UK.

-For example, you wanted to add a list of countries playing Rugby Union but to leave the other country list as per the ISO standard.
+For example, you wanted to add a list of countries playing Rugby Union but to leave the other country lists as per the ISO standard.

 Do not disable the UK, rather add the other states as per example one, this time leave all Disabled.